AKROGIS/Observer/Observer/Protocol Specification V2.md

 *This document is for Park Observer 1.x.
 If you are using Park Observer 2.0 please see [this version](Protocol_Specification_V2.html).*

-*If you just want a protocol for a new survey, please start with the [tutorial instructions](../new_survey.html) and [examples](../protocols/).*
+*If you are new to Park Observer, please start with the [tutorial instructions](../new_survey.html) and [examples](../protocols/).*

 This document is a technical reference for the structure and accepted content of the Park Observer protocol file.